 As a young man, Yeats was deeply affected by the idea of romantic love or, as he called it, “ the old highway of love.”
 Most of his poetry written prior to 1910 is about courtship.
 When Yeats was 23 years old, he met and fell in love with a beautiful Irish nationalist.
 Although she repetedly refused to marry the poet, she would become the object of his passion and his poetry.

 His words, sometimes hopeful and other times bitter-sweet, were pure in their language and attitudes about love.
 I became a big fan of Yeats’s early love poems because they are passionate, simple, lyrical, and dreamy.

-They speak of innocence, devotion, desire, and the fear of rejection that I believe lies within all of us.
+They speak of innocence, devotion, desire, and the fear of rejection, which I believe lies within everyone.
 It shapes who we are, and although we all don’t write poems about it, we understand it fully.

 Perhaps, it’s the romantic inside of me, but an evening spent at the ‘Broc House’ will be an evening well traveled through your heart and soul.

 Ireland is not just about shamrocks, leprechauns, or the luck of the Irish.
 It’s much more about the beauty and magic that you will take from this beautiful country.
 From the bustling city of Dublin, where the streets are clean, the people friendly, and the pubs come alive with music, to my once in a lifetime afternoon with Sir John Leslie of The Leslie Castle Estates, Ireland gave me so many magical moments.

 Magic Awaits you in Ireland